inchlab-utsa/inchlab-utsa.github.io/nav/contact_join.md

 ---
 layout: default
-title: Join The Lab
+title: Join Our Lab
-nav_order: 97
+nav_order: 99
 ---

 If you are a current undergraduate or propsective graduate student interested in joining our team, please contact us at <inch.lab.utsa@gmail.com>